Magnesium-rich foods including spinach, almonds, pumpkin seeds, avocado, bananas

 Testing!
 It will show you clearly what the body needs.
 A blood test is necessary to accurately determine if your levels are low (hypomagnesemia) or, rarely, too high (hypermagnesemia)

 Timing also matters.
-Magnesium is best taken with food to enhance absorption and minimise stomach upset.
-Evening doses of glycinate or L-threonate can support restful sleep, while citrate and malate are best taken earlier in the day for energy and digestion.
+Magnesium is best taken with food to enhance absorption and minimize stomach upset.
+Evening doses of glycinate, bisglycinate, or L-threonate can support restful sleep, while citrate and malate are best taken earlier in the day for energy and digestion.
+Find out more in the magnesium supplements guide.

 The “Dead Sentences” of Modern Nutrition

-A nutritionist friend once called processed food “dead food” — food stripped of its minerals, its living essence.
+A nutritionist friend once called ultra-processed food “dead food”, food stripped of its minerals, its living essence.
 This is where magnesium’s story becomes tragic.
 Refined sugars, white flour, and processed oils rob us not only of nutrients but of the body’s natural rhythm.

-Every spoonful of refined sugar uses up magnesium in the process of metabolising it.
-Each soda, each processed meal, each burst of energy from caffeine — all deplete this vital mineral further.
+Every spoonful of refined sugar uses up magnesium in the process of metabolizing it.
+Each sweet drink, each processed meal, each burst of energy from caffeine further depletes this vital mineral.
 Our bodies, running on empty, start to “speak” through symptoms: anxiety, fatigue, sleeplessness, irritability.
-These are the “dead sentences” our cells whisper when they lack magnesium — sentences written in the language of imbalance.
+These are the “dead sentences” our cells whisper when they lack magnesium – sentences written in the language of imbalance.

 Fancy a Freebie?